SaraabbasiNZ/online-quiz/README.md

 - [Responsinator](http://www.responsinator.com/) - Used to verify responsiveness of website on different devices.
 - [Balsamiq](https://balsamiq.com/) - Used to generate Wireframe images.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development and tweaking, including testing responsiveness and performance.
-- [Font Awesome](https://fontawesome.com/) - Used for icons in information bar.
 - [GitHub](https://github.com/) - Used for version control and hosting.
 - [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
 - [TinyPNG](https://tinypng.com/) - Used to compress images to reduce file size without a reduction in quality.